NIA Develops Mortality Rate Table for Sale of Life insurance, Partners UNDP

 He said this would create a stronger framework for insurance penetration, governance, and sustainable growth.

 “I deeply appreciate your commitment to client’s satisfaction, unwavering support, resilience, and collaborative spirit, which together defined the remarkable progress of our Association and the Nigerian insurance industry in 2025.
-The past year was transformative for the NIA, marked by initiatives that deepened the market, boosted public confidence, and strengthened stakeholder engagement.
-Key achievements included the launch of the NIA Innovation Lab, sustained advocacy on compulsory insurances, constant engagements with our regulator leading to improvements in issued circulars, and broader engagements with agencies like the National Assembly, EFCC, and sister associations to foster a more conducive business environment,” he stated.
+The past year was transformative for the NIA, marked by initiatives that deepened the market, boosted public confidence, and strengthened stakeholder engagement,” he stated.

 Meanwhile the association has entered into partnership with the United Nations Development Programme (UNDP) and Milliman, to organise a one-day free Actuarial Capacity Building Training under the Global Actuarial Initiative in Nigeria (GAIN) for human resources practitioners, senior managers involved in actuarial recruitment and executive leadership of its member companies.